-Medication simply compensates for chemical malfunctions in the brain; the real “cure” comes through therapy.
+Medication simply compensates for chemical malfunctions in the brain; the real “cure” comes through therapy that can help you make better-thought habits.
 Medication is usually just a stabilization tool to make therapy more effective, helping the person whose anxiety inhibits their ability to talk about their fears and problems to get the full benefit of psychotherapy or counseling.

 At Northbound’s anxiety disorder and addiction treatment center in Orange County, we utilize a comprehensive approach to treating anxiety disorders, combining proper psychiatrist-directed medication monitoring with intensive individual therapy, proper nutrition, and physical exercise.

 Cognitive Behavioral Therapy (CBT) is an effective method for treating mental illness.
 Our experience (backed by substantial scientific research) also demonstrates the long-term effectiveness of a good 12 step program.
 At Northbound, our skilled and experienced therapists assess every client individually to determine which type of therapy will be most beneficial.

 Clients at Northbound benefit from the experience and education of a diverse clinical team which includes licensed marriage and family therapists, psychologists and psychiatrists.
 We recognize that every person who arrives at our treatment program does so with a different background and set of experiences.
 After the creation of an individualized treatment plan, each client works through their unique challenges and issues in individual and group therapy, giving them countless opportunities to learn and grow.